leonp/leonp.github.io/blog/web/_posts/2016-02-02-bad-wordpress-usernames.md

 - admin (because this is what WordPress gives you by default)
 - your website name (with and without the [TLD](https://en.wikipedia.org/wiki/List_of_Internet_top-level_domains))
+- any published email address (with and without the TLD)
 - your Twitter handle
 - your Facebook page name